wandersick/aerozoom/Readme.txt

      -  Run on Startup: Run AeroZoom without screen-dimming UAC prompt

-     -  Always-on-Top: Applies to AZ Panel and tools run there
+     -  Always-on-Top: Applies to AZ Panel and tools started from it

      -  Advanced Options: Customizations for tweakers

-  #  Access settings of Magnifier/Snipping Tool/ZoomIt all from AeroZoom
+  #  Access settings of Magnifier/Snipping Tool/ZoomIt all from Panel

-  #  Lots of keyboard and mouse shortcuts (See [Quick Instructions] below)
+  #  Lots of keyboard and mouse shortcuts.
+See [Quick Instructions].

      -  For example, a hotkey to invert screen color like Mac/Linux.

-  #  Portable and installable.
-(See [Special Installation] below.)
+  #  Portable, installable and deployable.
+See [Special Installation].

   #  Native 64-bit and unicode support.

      [ Quick Start ]

   #  To get started, hold [Left] mouse button and wheel up to zoom.